Users Interests are Evolving, Stay Ahead by Offering Video

 Start Selling Video

 Video can be used to create brand awareness, trust, and long-term relationships.
 Not only can this be valuable to your own business, but your clients as well.
-Selling video, where you either create the video and host it on your website, or your customer hosts it on their website, it’s a win-win scenario.
+Selling video, where you either create the video and host it on your website, or your customer hosts it on their website, is a win-win scenario.
 Why?
 Well if your goal is to increase page views and average site duration time, having a video on your website will increase the amount of time consumers will spend on your site, ultimately increasing conversions by 30%.

 According to Hubspot, out of all the various types of content, “54% of consumers want to see video from brands”.
 The many different forms of content that you can offer through video, is not only something that would be for your own business, but it can also be packaged as video sales for clients.
 You can also sell paid video social media ads.
 Creating and posting videos on behalf of your client can generate great revenue.